jimdowling/ID2223-Scalable-Machine-Learning-and-Deep-Learning/Lab1/README.md

 - After preprocessing we created a Feature View of the Group and stored it in Hopsworks
 - The feature group was later accessed as a feature view to perform train-test splitting and model predictions
 ## 4. Model Training and Evaluation 🤖📊
+In `wine-training-pipeline-regression.py` and `wine-training-pipeline-classification.py`, we created and improved different ML models, which were later exported on Hopsworks.
 Models Used: KNN, Random Forest, XGBoost, for different approaches to the problem.
 Classification was later preferred due to the unbalanced nature of the dataset.
 Techniques:
 - Grid Search: For hyperparameter tuning.